 Learn how your business can reduce risk and transform its revenue streams with a more diverse customer base.

-Business owners all want to find the right clients: The ones who are easy to work with, who have the right budget and who need the services your business provides.
-But what they need is a diverse customer base.
+All business owners want to find the right clients: The ones who are easy to work with, have the right budget and who need and value the services you provide.
+But it’s also about the mix of clients.
+What you also need is a diverse customer base.

-When all your customers are the same, the qualifications might stay steady.
-But a bunch of cookie-cutter clients isn’t conducive to a business’ long-term health.
 Developing a more diverse customer base mitigates risk and provides additional financial security and stability.
-It also gives you the opportunity to work on different types of projects, with different people.
+It also gives you the opportunity to work on different types of projects, with different kinds of people.

 As a business owner, your role is to find the mix of clients who will satisfy both your bottom line and your desire to do interesting work.